ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

                               "ThinkStats2/code/2002FemPreg.dat.gz")))

 We'll explore this dataset further in the next instalment.
-The Incanter helper funnctions we've implemented can be found in the `thinkstats.incanter` namespace.
+The Incanter helper functions we've implemented can be found in the `thinkstats.incanter` namespace, along with a `$!` short-cut for `sel-defined`.